-Air-One will be the world’s first vertiport to meet the future demand for autonomous drones and electric vertical take-off and landing (eVTOL) passenger vehicles.
+UK company Urban-Air Port opened the world’s first vertiport this week in a partnership with the Supernal, the Urban Air Mobility division of Hyundai.
+The vertiport is called Air-One and is poised to meet the future demand for autonomous drones and electric vertical take-off and landing (eVTOL) passenger vehicles.

-Urban-Air Port plans to plug the infrastructure gap with more than 200 electric air mobility hubs worldwide to meet expected global demand in the next five years.
+It’s all part of a broader plan by Urban-Air Port to plug the infrastructure gap with more than 200 electric air mobility hubs worldwide to meet expected global demand in the next five years.

 Vertiport infrastructure is lagging